 - Tear up pieces of paper (tissue paper works best) into thin strips and mix into spackling compound mixture or apply with mod podge

-Grab a big handful of the product.
-You can also use a putty knife to apply it but I find that using my hands creates a more “authentic” texture.
+Grab a big handful of the product for the first coat.
+You can also use a putty knife to apply it but I find that using my hands creates a more “authentic” texture and it’s the best way to get enough compound to cover the surface.

 Here’s a view of what the new plastic pot looked like with a little spackle paste.

-Now to add some dimension to the “aged pot” with dark wax.
-You can also use dark paint for this too.
+The next step is to add some dimension to the “aged pot” with a little dark wax.
+You can also use dark craft paint for this too.

 Once again I’m using my gloves to apply the wax.
-You can also apply the wax with a brush if you choose to.
+You can also apply the wax with a brush or paper towel if you choose to.
 I prefer to use a clean set of gloves to apply it.

 Just a dab will do it!
-You can see how I barely touched the surface with the dark wax and it creates a really nice looking aged texture.
+You can see how I barely touched the surface with the dark wax and it created a really nice looking aged texture.
 The dark wax against the white spackle creates dimension and brings out the texture better.
+Like I said, you can also use a brush to lightly apply the wax too.
+You would apply it with a dry brushing method being careful not to apply too much wax.

 Once you add as much dark wax to the pot as you want, let it dry and then apply a spray sealer if needed.

-You can see that I covered the plants with a grocery bag.
-I sprayed one application of this spray sealer.
-I’ll update this post in six months or so to let y’all know how they are holding up to the weather elements.
+You can see that I covered the plants with a grocery bag before I sprayed one application of this spray sealer.

 Once the spray sealer is dry, sit back and enjoy your new aged hanging planter.